MicrosoftDocs/memdocs/memdocs/intune/enrollment/enrollment-time-grouping.md

 ## Step 3: Enroll devices

-When targeted devices enroll in Intune, they become members of the selected security group.
-After an admin or end user completes the initial device setup, they land on the home screen of the device.
+When devices assigned the enrollment profile enroll, they become members of the Microsoft Entra security group and start receiving apps and policies.
+After the admin or end user completes the initial device setup, they land on the home screen of the device.
 At this point, all targeted apps and policies should already be on the device or in the process of being installed.

 ## Known issues and limitations